Primates in Our Care

 Loc (Nomascus annamensis)

 Loc, an infant female gibbon, was rescued by a Vietnamese construction worker in the Central Highlands of Vietnam.
-Most likely her mother was killed by road construction teams living at the edge of the forest.
-She is a very feisty young female who loves to sing- even at an estimated 8 weeks, she would sing with attitude as the other gibbons at the centre called.
+It is most likely her mother was killed by road construction teams living at the edge of the forest.
+Loc is a very feisty young female who loves to sing, even at an estimated 8 weeks would sing with attitude as the other gibbons at the centre called.
 Initially at 3 months of age Loc was introduced to Duane, a very gentle young gibbon who gave Loc just what she needed, security, comfort and play from a gibbon.
-Sadly , Loc took advantage of and kept riding on his back until he was exhausted.
-At 14 months of age we decided to try and find a surrogate mum for Loc, as now weaned she could live full time with a gibbon mum.
-We introduced Loc to a gentle female called Trangbom.
-After 2 minutes of nerves Loc was getting a cuddle from her new mum.
-As she became stronger we have re-introduced Duane back into her small family.
-Loc will now spend the next years until adolescence growing up with Trangbom and best friend Duane.
+Loc sadly took advantage of Duane and kept riding on his back until he was exhausted.
+At 14 months of age we decided to try and find a surrogate mum for Loc, now weaned she could live full time with a gibbon mum.
+We introduced Loc to a gentle female called Trang bom, after 2 minutes of nerves Loc was getting a cuddle from her new mum.
+Since this point Loc has gone from strength to strength, she now lives with Duane and Tung, along with big sister Palle she will soon enter a forested enclosure, where she will stay until adult.

 Be (Nomascus gabriellae)